LonelyGuy-SE1/FilePhantom/README.md

 - Edit `top_k` in `semantic_search()` for hybrid filtering
 - Change `ALLOWED_EXTENSIONS` for file types

+Do note that this project is highly customizable based on the user's needs with various parameters that are not mentioned here.
+Most of those parameters have already been set based on an assumption/or myself as a benchmark.

 ## How to Use Search Modes

 ### Hybrid Search